- Visit Butler

 If you are a transfer student who is currently enrolled in and completing classes at another institution, we need a list of the classes you are currently completing.
 This information is needed prior to enrollment in classes at Butler and will determine which, if any, placement exams will be required.
 If this applies to you, please submit your list of classes.

-There are three health requirements you'll want to take care of:
+There are three additional health requirements you'll want to take care of as well:

 - Provide an updated copy of your immunization records to Health Services before January 1.
 This record can be from a family doctor or state health agency.
 Immunization requirements are similar to those required in K-12.